-Coordination of Benefits Cost Savings quarterly.
-In this section the Health Plan will provide a tabulation of the total Health Plan Paid Amount during the reporting period by 3 dimensions: - A) TPL Status - B) Category of Service - C) Rate Code Group - iv.
+- members who are covered by a QI plan and a non-Medicare third party payer (i.e. commercial).
+Total cost paid by the third party payer must be reported in this table as cost avoidance. - d.
+Medicare Members with Third Party Liability - Total Cost Avoidance includes all members who are covered by a QI plan and a Medicare plan (often referred to as "dual eligibles").
+Total cost paid by Medicare must be reported in this table as cost avoidance. - iv.
 The Health Plan shall complete Section 3: Members with Commercial Insurance quarterly.
 In this section the Health Plan shall provide a list of members with commercial insurance: - A) A list of all active members who have commercial insurance with the same or other health plans. - B) For definitions of fields in the reporting template for Section 3, refer to "TPL_MLDF_DataFormat.xlsx" in this report's subfolder within the "Report Reference Tables and Data Submission Formats" folder. - v.
 The Health Plan shall complete Section 4:

 Members with Medicare Coverage quarterly.
-In this section the Health Plan shall provide a list of members with Medicare coverage:
+In this section the Health Plan shall provide a list of members with Medicare coverage: - A) A list of all active members who have commercial insurance with the same or other health plans. - B) For definitions of fields in the reporting template for Section 3, refer to the "TPL_MLDF_2_DataFormat" in this report's subfolder within the "Report Reference Tables and Data Submission Formats" folder.

-- A) A list of all active members who have commercial insurance with the same or other health plans. - B) For definitions of fields in the reporting template for Section 3, refer to the "TPL_MLDF_2_DataFormat" in this report's subfolder within the "Report Reference Tables and Data Submission Formats" folder.
+A) DHS shall use the following KPIs to evaluate Health Plan performance.

-- A) DHS shall use the following KPIs to evaluate Health Plan performance. - i.
-Calculated Cost Savings of Non-Medicare FCE Members (Facility Inpatient) - ii.
-Calculated Cost Savings of Non-Medicare FCE Members (Facility Outpatient) - iii.
-Calculated Cost Savings of Non-Medicare FCE Members (Professional/Other) - iv.
-Calculated Cost Savings of Non-Medicare FCE Members (HCBS) - v.
-Calculated Cost Savings of Non-Medicare FCE Members (Pharmacy) - vi.
-Calculated Cost Savings of Non-Medicare FCE Members (Nursing Home/Waitlist services) - vii.
-Calculated Cost Savings of Non-Medicare ABD Non-Dual Members (Facility Inpatient) - viii.
-Calculated Cost Savings of Non-Medicare ABD Non-Dual Members (Facility Outpatient) - ix.
-Calculated Cost Savings of Non-Medicare ABD Non-Dual Members (Professional/Other) - x.
-Calculated Cost Savings of Non-Medicare ABD Non-Dual Members (HCBS)
+- Calculated Cost Savings of Non-Medicare FCE Members (Facility Inpatient) - 2.
+Calculated Cost Savings of Non-Medicare FCE Members (Facility Outpatient) - 3.
+Calculated Cost Savings of Non-Medicare FCE Members (Professional/Other) - 4.
+Calculated Cost Savings of Non-Medicare FCE Members (HCBS) - Calculated Cost Savings of Non-Medicare FCE Members (Pharmacy) - 6.
+Calculated Cost Savings of Non-Medicare FCE Members (Nursing Home/Waitlist services) - 7.
+Calculated Cost Savings of Non-Medicare ABD Non-Dual Members (Facility Inpatient) - 8.
+Calculated Cost Savings of Non-Medicare ABD Non-Dual Members (Facility Outpatient) - Calculated Cost Savings of Non-Medicare ABD Non-Dual Members (Professional/Other) - Calculated Cost Savings of Non-Medicare ABD Non-Dual Members (HCBS)

-- xi.
-Calculated Cost Savings of Non-Medicare ABD Non-Dual Members (Pharmacy) - xii.
+- Calculated Cost Savings of Non-Medicare ABD Non-Dual Members (Pharmacy) - 12.
 Calculated Cost Savings of Non-Medicare ABD Non-Dual Members (Nursing Home/Waitlist services)